Jonah Heim Player Props: Rangers vs. Royals

-Jonah Heim -- 1-for-3 in his most recent game -- will be in action for the Texas Rangers against the Kansas City Royals, with Brad Keller on the hill, on April 18 at 7:40 PM ET.
+Jonah Heim -- 1-for-3 in his most recent game -- will be in action for the Texas Rangers versus the Kansas City Royals, with Brady Singer on the mound, on April 19 at 2:10 PM ET.

 In his last game he had a one-hit showing (1-for-3) against the Royals.